-- Bone overgrowth brought on from wear and tear from osteoarthritis on the spinal bones can form bone spurs, that can grow into the spinal canal.
+- Bone overgrowth brought on by wear and tear from osteoarthritis on the spinal bones can form bone spurs that can grow into the spinal canal.

-- Paget’s disease is a bone disease that affects adults, and can also cause bone overgrowth in the spine.
+- Paget’s disease is a bone disease that affects adults and can cause bone overgrowth in the spine.

-- Herniated discs – The discs can begin to dry out with age and form cracks or tears letting out the soft inner material creating pressure on the spinal cord or nerves.
+- Herniated discs – The discs can begin to dry out with age and form cracks or tears, letting out the soft inner material and creating pressure on the spinal cord or nerves.

 - The ligaments are tough cords that hold the bones of the spine together.
 They can become stiff and thickened with age and time.
 The thick ligaments can then bulge into the spinal canal.

-- Spinal trauma/injury like automobile accidents, sports, and other trauma can cause dislocations or fractures of the vertebrae.
+- Spinal trauma/injuries like automobile accidents, sports, and other trauma can cause dislocations or fractures of the vertebrae.
 Pieces of bone from a spinal fracture can fall into and damage the spinal canal.

 - Back surgery swelling of tissue immediately after can put pressure on the spinal cord or nerves.